 You might have guessed that my family celebrates Christmas this time of year.
 Each December, I’m grateful that my kids still believe in Santa.
 Not only that, they believe in (miniature-sized drum roll) the Elf on the Shelf.

 I admit, at first I thought the whole idea of Elf on the Shelf was slightly disturbing.
-Try to explain it to anyone who doesn’t have kids and it sounds really weird — bordering on psychotic.
+Try to explain it to anyone who doesn’t have kids and it sounds really weird — barring on psychotic.
 There’s this spindly-shanked, beady-eyed elf with a mischievous smile that is always watching my children.
 Spooky!
 Then, at night, the little doll flies back to the North Pole where she reports good and bad behaviour to the Big Guy.
 Creepy?
 Yes.
 Effective?
 Absolutely.

 Since so much of parenting is about the teaching moments, I feel like this is my golden opportunity each year.
 When Mittens comes out of hiding, she can be the neutral party that tells my kids they are being brats or snobs (not in those words, of course), or gets them to eat healthier, or just behave better in general.